together we share support, united we manifest strength ~ sherrie palm

-Sherrie Palm is the Founder/CEO/Executive Director of Association for Pelvic Organ Prolapse Support (APOPS), a pelvic organ prolapse (POP) Key Opinion Leader, author of award winning book Pelvic Organ Prolapse: The Silent Epidemic, a speaker on multiple aspects of pelvic organ prolapse quality of life impact, and an international women's pelvic health advocate.
-Sherrie’s points of focus are generating global POP awareness, developing guidance and support structures for women navigating POP, and bridge building within POP healthcare, research, academia, industry, and policy sectors toward the evolution of POP directives.
+Sherrie Palm is the Founder/CEO of Association for Pelvic Organ Prolapse Support (APOPS), a pelvic organ prolapse (POP) Key Opinion Leader, author of award winning book Pelvic Organ Prolapse: The Silent Epidemic, and an international advocate and public speaker on women's health empowerment and multiple aspects of pelvic organ prolapse quality of life impact.
+Sherrie’s points of focus are generating global POP awareness, developing guidance and support structures for women navigating POP, and bridge building within POP healthcare, research, academia, industry, corporate, and policy sectors, toward the evolution of POP directives.

 Sherrie Palm's journey began in December 2007, with her diagnosis of pelvic organ prolapse.
-Upon returning home and researching POP, she discovered how common the condition is, that it had been medically documented for nearly 4000 years, and that stigma continued to shroud the condition in silence.
+Upon returning home and researching POP, Sherrie discovered how common the condition is, that it had been medically documented for nearly 4000 years, and that stigma continued to shroud the condition in silence.
 In an effort to increase awareness of pelvic organ prolapse, Sherrie wrote the first edition of Pelvic Organ Prolapse: The Silent Epidemic, which was published in in April 2009.
-While marketing that edition, Sherrie recognized the most effective way to reach women to educate them about pelvic organ prolapse was to found a nonprofit, and APOPS became a federally recognized 501(c)(3) nonprofit agency.
-Information on the 3rd edition is available here.
+Information on them 3rd edition is available here.
+While marketing the first edition, Sherrie recognized the most effective way to guide and support women with pelvic organ prolapse was to found a nonprofit, and in 2010, APOPS became a federally recognized 501(c)(3) nonprofit agency.

 Contact Sherrie Palm regarding presenting at your event via APOPS landline at 262-642-4338; additional contact info available on Speaker Onesheet.